-Because the Bierwisch Test treats evaluativity as an entailment of a construction, however, it doesn't distinguish between at-issue and not-at-issue evaluativity.
+Because the Bierwisch Test treats evaluativity as an entailment of a construction, however, it does not distinguish between at-issue and not-at-issue evaluativity.
 See Rett (2015) for a more extensive discussion and derivation of at-issue and not-at-issue evaluativity.

-Second, in evaluative comparison constructions like the equative in (5-a), evaluativity is asymmetrically associated with the 'object' (Rett 2008b, 2015).
-We use the terms 'subject' and 'object' to refer to the subject of the external clause and the subject of the internal clause in comparison constructions, respectively; for example, in (9), John is the subject, and Sue the object.
+Second, in evaluative comparison constructions like the equative in (5a), evaluativity is asymmetrically associated with the 'object' (Rett 2008b, 2015).
+We use the terms 'subject' and 'object' to refer to the subject of the external clause and the subject of the internal clause in comparison constructions, respectively; for example, in (9), John is the subject and Sue the object.
 This is demonstrated by the standard projection tests in (9) and (10): the negative-antonym equative presupposes that the object, Sue, is short, but not that the subject, John, is short.
 Rett (2015) analyzes this asymmetry in terms of at-issueness.

 - (9) John isn't as short as Sue.

-- a. → John is short.
+- (a) → John is short.

-- b. \rightarrow Sue is short.
+- (b) $\rightarrow$ Sue is short.

-(10) If John is as short as Sue, he will not make the team.
+- (10) If John is as short as Sue, he will not make the team.

-- a. \rightarrow John is short. - b. \rightarrow Sue is short.
+- (a) $\rightarrow$ John is short.

+- (b) $\rightarrow$ Sue is short.

-In sum, the characterization of the distribution of evaluativity presented in (2) - and, as a result, semantic accounts of evaluativity - are challenged by claims that evaluativity is present in degree constructions that contain overt degree morphology.
-While some have interpreted this as a motivation to alter the traditional approaches to evaluativity (Rett 2008a,b, 2015, Breakstone 2012, Grano 2012), it is also possible to interpret the difference in how evaluativity is instantiated in positive constructions and equatives to indicate that there are two types of evaluativity, warranting distinct treatments.
-And while the intuitions discussed here have been taken to be cross-linguistically universal, there is relatively little work done in testing this hypothesis (although Bogal-Allbritten 2015, 2013, Grano 2012, Schwarzschild 2012, Bochnak and Bogal-Allbritten 2014 are notable exceptions).
+In sum, the characterization of the distribution of evaluativity presented in (2) and, as a result, semantic accounts of evaluativity are challenged by claims that evaluativity is present in degree constructions that contain overt degree morphology.
+While some have interpreted this as a motivation to alter the traditional approaches to evaluativity (Rett 2008a,b; Breakstone 2012; Grano 2012; Rett 2015), it is also possible to interpret the difference in how evaluativity is instantiated in positive constructions and equatives to indicate that there are two types of evaluativity, warranting distinct treatments.
+Moreover, while the intuitions discussed here have been taken to be cross-linguistically universal, relatively little work has been done to test this hypothesis (although Grano 2012, Schwarzschild 2012, Bogal-Allbritten 2013, Bochnak & Bogal-Allbritten 2014 and Bogal-Allbritten 2015 are notable exceptions).

-2.2 The relative/absolute distinction
+2.2.
+The relative/absolute distinction.

-Another complication to the traditional picture of evaluativity is that the pattern depicted in (2) seems to hold only for relative adjectives, a subclass of gradable adjectives.
-Other classes of adjectives have been reported to display other evaluativity patterns (Cruse 1976, Yoon 1996, Rotstein and Winter 2004, Kennedy and McNally 2005).
+Another complication in the traditional picture of evaluativity is that the pattern depicted in (2) seems to hold only for relative adjectives, a subclass of gradable adjectives.
+Other classes of adjectives have been reported to display other evaluativity patterns (Cruse 1976, Yoon 1996, Rotstein & Winter 2004, Kennedy & McNally 2005).